adobe-apiplatform/umapi-documentation/en/api/QueryProductConfigs.md

 _Note that server errors can occur that require exponential back-off on retry._

-## Manage Access through Product Configuration Endpoints
+## Manage Access through Product Profile Endpoints

-You can manage membership and administrative rights for specific product configurations in a POST request to:
+You can manage membership and administrative rights for specific product profiles in a POST request to:
 ```
 POST [UM_Server]/{orgId}/products/{productId}/configurations/{configId}
 ```